tamucc-comp-bio/classroom_repo_2024/assignments/assignment_2.md

 The exercises in the online forms closely follow those in the book.
 I do make minor modifications and provide tips in the online form.

-> [!IMPORTANT]
-> To ensure that your work is saved, **_I highly recommend that you first record your answers in a text document in either Notepad++ or BBedit and save them to your computer_**.
-For an excellently formatted example, see the solutions provided by the book in `CSB/unix/solutions`.
+&#x2757; !IMPORTANT _To ensure that your work is saved, **I highly recommend that you first record your answers in a text document in either Notepad++ or BBedit and save them to your computer**.
+For an excellently formatted example, see the solutions provided by the book in `CSB/unix/solutions`._

 * [Exercise 1.10.2 Hormone Levels in Baboons](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlUQldJQTVHMTlYMFVYTkhZSDBZR1A0Q1E2Ny4u)